isomerpages/govtech-stp/_hong-kong/00b-atb-visitSG-FAQ.md

 <b><u>(B) Non-Designated Flights</u></b>

-For those travelling from Hong Kong to Singapore on a non-designated flight, they will be required to serve a 7-day SHN at their own accommodation upon entry into Singapore and undergo a COVID-19 PCR test during the SHN period.
+For those travelling from Hong Kong to Singapore on a non-designated flight, they will be required to undergo an on-arrival COVID-19 PCR test at Changi Airport, serve a 7-day SHN at their own accommodation upon entry into Singapore and undergo a COVID-19 PCR test during the SHN period.
 For more information on the prevailing SHN and COVID-19 test requirements upon entry into Singapore, please refer to ICA’s website <a href="https://safetravel.ica.gov.sg/health/shn">here</a>.

 <b>There is no need to undergo a pre-departure COVID-19 PCR test in Hong Kong for those travelling on non-designated flights.</b>